guntsvzz/AGRMCR/README.md

 </details>

 ## Citation
 Todsavad Tangtortan.
-2024.Adapting Graph Reasoning for Explainable Cold Start Recommendation on Multi-Round Conversation Recommendation (AGRMCR).
+2024.
+Adapting Graph Reasoning for Explainable Cold Start Recommendation on Multi-Round Conversation Recommendation (AGRMCR).
 AIT, Thailand.

 ## References
 [1] Yongfeng Zhang, Qingyao Ai, Xu Chen, and W. Bruce Croft.
 2017.
 Joint Representation Learning for Top-N Recommendation with Heterogeneous Information Sources.
 In Proceedings of the 2017 ACM on Conference on Information and Knowledge Management (CIKM '17).
 Association for Computing Machinery, New York, NY, USA, 1449–1458. https://doi.org/10.1145/3132847.3132892